gabrielantonyxaviour/aptos-hack/README.md

 - **Keyless Onboarding with Google**:
    - Users sign up and log in seamlessly using **Sign in with Google**, which automatically generates a crypto wallet behind the scenes.

-- **Gasless Transactions**:
-   - All interactions on the platform, including follows, likes, comments, and posting promotional content, are handled **gaslessly** through **Sponsored Transactions** on the Aptos Blockchain, making the experience smooth and cost-effective for users.

 - **AI-Powered Content Quality Assessment**:
-   - The quality of the promotional content posted by influencers is evaluated using **Galadriel AI**, ensuring that businesses receive valuable and impactful promotion.
+   - The quality of the promotional content posted by influencers is evaluated using **Linear Regression Algorithm**, ensuring that businesses receive valuable and impactful promotion.

 ### **Technical Stack**